 Yes, you will need to add Rich Pin metatags to any page that you want to appear Rich on Pinterest.
+Please remember Rich Pins are only intended for specific product detail, article, or recipe pages.
+Pages such as home and category pages should not be marked up.
 You only need to validate and apply with one correctly marked up page in order to enable Rich Pins for any page containing metatags on your website.

 No, you only need to apply with one page from your site.
 Once we approve your application, we’ll enable Rich Pins for your entire site.

 If you're seeing We weren't able to retrieve any data from your URL, then Pinterest may be timing out before we can create a Pin on your site.
 Unfortunately, this isn't something we can fix on our end, and usually happens when a site is slow.
 This error also appears if your site blocks Amazon Web Services (AWS) requests.
 You'll have to remove this block before applying for Rich Pins.